angga-22/angga-22/README.md

-# Hi, you are on the right place!
+# Hi, How can I help you?
 I’m a full-stack software engineer with 5+ yoe, currently diving deep into security-focused development at the intersection of blockchain and AI technologies.

 🧠 I’m passionate about problem-solving, and I’m always exploring ways to improve system design and software architecture.
 Lately, I’ve been doubling down on building resilient, scalable systems with a strong emphasis on security and decentralization.